-For these and other reasons, it is important that the Plan include the following discussion of trends, opportunities and challenges that shape the economic, social, and political atmosphere in which it will be implemented.
+For these and other reasons, it is important that the Plan include the following discussion of trends, opportunities, and challenges that shape the economic, social, and political atmosphere in which it will be implemented.
 This discussion is by no means an exhaustive exploration of all possible trends and issues projected to shape the historic preservation movement in the next few years.
-Rather, these are snapshot discussions of selected topics that provide context for the challenges and opportunities that preservationists should be aware of between today and 2026.
+Rather, these are snapshot discussions of selected topics that provide context for the challenges and opportunities that preservationists should be aware of between now and 2026.

-29 Washington's Population and Demographic Trends
+Washington's Population and Demographic Trends

-The 2021-26 historic preservation planning cycle begins after a decade of strong growth reaching an estimated population of 7,614,893 as of July 1, 2019.
+The 2021-2026 historic preservation planning cycle begins after a decade of strong growth, with the state reaching an estimated population of 7,614,893 as of July 1, 2019.
 While population growth rates declined significantly after the impact of the 2008 Great Recession, the timeframe from 2008 to 2019 witnessed a net increase of 821,870 persons.
-By the time the economy hit bottom in 2012, population growth slowed significantly.
-Since that year, the state's economy grew strongly along with a commensurate level of population growth.
-State population forecasters project the population to reach over 8 million by 2026 or about 1% from 2019.
+Since 2012 when the nation's economy hit bottom, the state's economy rapidly recovered along with a commensurate level of population growth.
+State population forecasters project the population to reach over 8 million by 2026, an increase of about 1% from 2019.

 It is interesting to note that in-migration of persons has been the primary driver behind Washington's population growth.
-Drawn by robust economic expansion, persons moving to Washington state from elsewhere has outpaced natural increase (births minus deaths) since 2015.
-While challenges posed by the pandemic is expected to dampen economic expansion, population growth in the state is expected to continue in coming years, albeit at a reduced rate.
-Data collected from surrendered driver's licenses shows that 47% of newcomers are arriving from California, Oregon, Texas, and Arizona and 5% from 1 other nations with the remaining numbers coming from other states.
-Another interesting trend is the 2 state's natural population increase as a percentage of overall population growth is slowly declining as 3 death rates increase, in alignment with national trends of an ageing population while birth rates remain stable or slowly declining.
+Drawn by robust economic expansion, the number of persons moving to Washington state from elsewhere has outpaced natural increase (births minus deaths) since 2015.
+While challenges posed by the pandemic are expected to dampen economic expansion, population growth in the state is expected to continue in coming years, albeit at a reduced rate.
+Data collected from surrendered driver's licenses shows that 47% of newcomers are arriving from California, Oregon, Texas, and Arizona, and 5% from other nations, with the remaining numbers coming from other states.
+Another interesting trend is the state's natural population increase as a percentage of overall population growth is declining as death rates increase, in alignment with national trends of an ageing population while birth rates remain stable or slowly decline.

-While all Washington counties have seen population growth over the past 5 years, it comes as no 7 8 surprise that Washington's five largest metropolitan areas have seen the largest increases in both 9 numbers and percentages.
+While all Washington counties have seen population growth over the past five years, it comes as no surprise that Washington's five largest counties in terms of population have seen significant increases in population.
 In 2018, 69% of growth occurred in the five largest counties of King, Pierce, Snohomish, Clark, and Spokane.
-It is important to emphasize that all counties and all regions of the state 10 experienced population growth in this reporting period.
-For example, Franklin County led the state in 11 growth with a 2.3% increase with Benton (2.2%) and Kittitas (2.1) close behind.
-However, looking at a 12 regional level, counties in the Puget Sound basin and along the Interstate 5 corridor edged out other 13 regions overall led by Whatcom County with a 2.25% growth rate and King County by far the largest 14 increase in absolute numbers.
-Seattle received national notoriety in recent years for ranking amongst 15 the fastest growing large cities in the United States during the 2010-2019 time period, and ranking first 16 in 2016 with a 3.2% growth rate.
-The city's growth rate is notable for its dramatic reversal of population 17 stagnation or decline during the last decades of the 20th century as households moved to rapidly 18 expanding suburban cities and counties.
-However, as the 2020 decade begins, the rapid growth rates 19 are expected to slow because of skyrocketing housing costs and repercussions from the pandemic.
-20
+It is important to emphasize that all counties and all regions of the state experienced population growth in this reporting period.
+For example, Franklin County led the state in growth with a 2.3% increase, with Benton (2.2%) and Kittitas (2.1%) close behind.
+However, looking at a regional level, counties in the Puget Sound basin and along the Interstate 5 corridor edged out other regions overall, led by Whatcom County with a 2.25% growth rate and King County by far the largest increase in absolute numbers.
+Seattle received national notoriety in recent years for ranking amongst the fastest growing large cities in the United States during the 2010-2019 time period, and ranking first in 2016 with a 3.2% growth rate.
+The city's growth rate is notable for its dramatic reversal of population stagnation or decline during the last decades of the 20th century as households moved to rapidly expanding suburban cities and counties.
+However, as the 2020 decade begins, the rapid growth rates are expected to slow because of skyrocketing housing costs and repercussions from the pandemic.